vgg-dev/AD-Auditor/README.md

 # AD-Auditor
 Active Directory Auditing Framework

 AD-Auditor is a tool to simplify IT security audits of an **Active Directory** instance.
-This tool collects **interesting** data such as:
+This tool collects * *interesting* * information which can be used for IT security evaluyations or regulatory compliance audits.
+Specifically AD-Auditor looks for:

 - Exploitable computers in the domain
 -